deverton/terraform-aws-consul/README.md

 # Terraform AWS Test Environment

 This is an experimentthat creates a test environment subset in a VPC in AWS.
 The default region is ```us-west-2```.
 It creates three subnets DMZ, Public, Private and installs a bastion box in DMZ to allow access to the other subnets.
-It also installs a Consul cluster though doesn't (yet) use it for DNS.
+It also installs a Consul cluster which is used as the DNS server for hosts within the VPC.

 ## Prerequisites